exhuma/mypi/README.rst

 Development
 -----------

-Note that this application currently uses a *very* naïve sqlite database.
-It could use some imprevements.
 The database is versioned using ``sqlalchemy-migrate``.
 Be sure to read up on this before you make changes to the schema.

-For your convenience there is a quick example ``postinst.sh`` script, which initialised the database and puts it into version-control.
+.. important:: It turned out that certain schema modifications are not working
+               well with SQLite.
+For this reason, sqlalchemt-migrate is currently not being used to it's fullest extent.
+It's primarily used to create the database.
+New installations should re-create the database from scratch.
+I know that this is far from perfect.
+But so far I only tested with SQLite.
+If new migrations are added which require a DB recycle, I will note this in the installation docs!